 Dr. Michelle Costello-Smith

-Dr. Costello-Smith has held numerous NCHD clinical positions in the Irish Public healthcare system (HSE) managing patient clinical care prior to transitioning into the pharmaceutical industry in 2000.
-With over 20 years’ experience working in roles of increasing responsibility in: Quintiles (Clinical Research Organisation), 2004 AstraZeneca (UK), 2008 Abbott Ireland Ltd and 2013 AbbVie Limited, Dr. Costello-Smith has successfully executed and managed National Research & Development (R&D), academic and clinical programmes.
-Her accomplishments include: developing and implementing a national medical department for successful delivery of: all local national clinical research, national medical strategy, quality assurance and related governance / procedural / audit oversight, compliance regulatory and medical affairs activities, in addition to budget & personnel management.
+Dr Costello-Smith has held numerous NCHD clinical positions in the Irish Public healthcare system (HSE) managing patient clinical care, prior to transitioning into the pharmaceutical industry in 2000.
+With over 25 years’ experience working in roles of increasing responsibility in: Quintiles (Clinical Research Organisation), 2004 AstraZeneca (UK), 2008 Abbott Ireland Ltd and 2013 AbbVie Limited, Dr Costello-Smith has successfully executed and managed National Research & Development (R&D), academic and clinical programmes.
+As National Medical Director her accomplishments include: developing and implementing a national medical department for the successful delivery of: all local national clinical research, national medical strategy, quality assurance initiatives with associated governance, procedural & audit oversight, compliance, regulatory and medical affairs activities, in addition to financial budgetary & personnel management.

-In 2016, in a senior executive role as Medical Director of the Irish affiliate of a multinational biopharmaceutical company, she made a personal decision to take a career break to raise her young children on the family farm in rural County Meath.
+In 2016, she took a career break from full-time work to raise her young children on the family farm in rural County Meath.

 Ms. Theresa Cullen